Lethalz/ZetV2/Notes/Spanning Tree Protocol Concepts.md

 ```

 STP/RSTP uses three criteria to choose whether to put an interface in forwarding state:

 ■ STP/RSTP elects a root switch.
 STP puts all working interfaces on the root switch in forwarding state.

-■ Each nonroot switch considers one of its ports to have the least administrative cost
-between itself and the root switch.
+■ Each non-root switch considers one of its ports to have the least administrative cost between itself and the root switch.
 	The cost is called that switch’s root cost.
-STP/RSTP places its port that is part of the least root cost path, called that switch’s root port (RP),
+STP/RSTP places its port that is part of the least root cost path, called that switch’s **root port** (RP),
-in forwarding state.
+	in the forwarding state.
-■ Many switches can attach to the same Ethernet segment, but due to the fact that links
-connect two devices, a link would have at most two switches.
-With two switches on a
-link, the switch with the lowest root cost, as compared with the other switches attached
-to the same link, is placed in forwarding state.
-That switch is the designated switch, and
-that switch’s interface, attached to that segment, is called the designated port (DP).
+■ Many switches can attach to the same Ethernet segment, but due to the fact that links connect two devices, a link would have at most two switches.
+With two switches on a link, **the switch with the lowest root cost**, as            compared with the other switch attached to the same link, is placed            in the forwarding state.
+That switch is the designated switch, and that          switch’s interface, attached to that segment, is called the designated            port (DP).

 ![[b9a18f81f45ce19617d57d7e98879a80.png]]